The Problem

 Grounded in the different levels of trust MAIA is designed to respect its user.

-Examples of stories form the hospital
+Examples of stories form the hospital field visit

 Check real time patient vitals to